SCKansformer: Fine-Grained Classification of Bone Marrow Cells via Kansformer Backbone and Hierarchical Attention Mechanisms: Methodology

 \subsection{Global-Local Attention Encoder}

-In addition, variations in color and quality of microscopic images often arise due to differences in equipment and imaging conditions.
+The variations in color and quality of microscopic images often arise due to differences in equipment and imaging conditions.
 Furthermore, the long-tailed distribution and low resolution inherent in the myeloid blood cell dataset pose significant challenges, limiting the model's ability to recognize and classify rare cell classes.
-As depicted in Fig. \ref{fig1}, the GLAE primarily consists of a MSA module and a Local Part module.
-The GLAE is designed to address these challenges by focusing not only on the long-range dependencies within microcellular images but also by effectively extracting local features through depth-separable convolution.
+As depicted in Fig.~\ref{fig1}, the core design of the GLAE integrates the MSA module to capture long-range dependencies and the Local Part module to extract local features from neighboring pixels.
+These components are harmonized through an adaptive weight-sharing mechanism, ensuring that both global and local features are processed seamlessly throughout the network.
+This balanced approach enables the model to address the dataset's complexities by capturing extensive dependencies while effectively extracting detailed local features using depth-separable convolution.
 This dual approach allows the model to capture complex relationships between neighboring pixels, enhancing its ability to discern subtle differences in cell morphology.